Ninian Smart: Scholarly contribution

 Smart is mainly noted for his contribution in the area of methodology, although he saw his contribution as conceptual as well as methodological, commenting that while expertise in languages was not to be dismissed, it should not be "rated above conceptual insight."
 Secular Religious Studies dates from the mid-1960s, when new departments were established, several in state universities in the United States.
 At the time, it was only just beginning to earn academic recognition and Smart was a pivotal figure in this process and, as Cunningham comments, "it is difficult now to recall that the emergence of Religious Studies as a higher-education subject was then controversial."

-Smart's early work involved linguistic analysis, in which he had trained at Oxford.
+Smart's early work involved linguistic analysis, in which he had experience in, from Oxford.
 Later, he said that this came close to "cross-cultural study" but had stopped short, since he was still too captive to "our language" and "various assumptions of our culture".
 However, when he came to publish this he included later conceptual ideas, expanding his dissertation.
 Interested in Rudolf Otto's concept of the Holy as a key to understanding religion, he found this too restrictive, since Buddhism is non-theistic.
 Instead, he suggested that religious experience can be either numinous or mystical.
 He was also influenced by R.C.
 Zaehner's interest in mysticism, having consulted him at Oxford.
 He then examined what he took as key religious concepts, such as revelation, faith, conversion and knowledge and analysed what these meant in Christianity, Hinduism, and Buddhism without evaluating any belief in terms of truth or falsity.
 He was consciously attempting to break out of captivity to Western modes of thought so that for example theism is not taken as an essential component of religion, thus such ideas as theophany or a single ultimate focus or sacrifice do not necessarily translate from the Christian into other religious contexts.
 "She who knows but one religion knows none," said Smart.
 Western concern for doctrine overlooked the importance of religious experience.
 Early in his career, he insisted that an ideology such as Marxism as well as nationalism and rationalism could be considered religious, because they resemble religious traditions in how they function, and therefore properly belong to Religious Studies, the subject matter of which was "non-finite".